Do you look after someone who couldn’t manage without you?

 One to one support

-- We have a wide range of direct, one-to-one services, including our Carer Information Centre.
+- We have a wide range of direct, one-to-one services, including our Action for Carers Helpline.
 The phones are staffed by friendly and experienced Advisors, experts in caring matters, who can talk through your issues and offer advice and support.

 - We also have Carer Support Advisors working Surrey-wide, in four teams – North West, South West, Mid and East Surrey – who can offer one-to-one support, and who also organise local events and activities.